 How to place your first futures bet

 If you think you’re ready to start betting, let’s walk through it.
-If you are using a sportsbook app like DraftKings AZ, it should be fairly easy.
+If you are using a betting app like the Unibet Sportsbook app, it should be fairly easy.
 You can quickly navigate to the futures section of the sport you are looking for.
 Peruse the possibilities to find something you want to bet on.
 Say you decide to bet that the Arizona Cardinals are going to win next year’s Super Bowl.
 They’re a bit of a long shot, but if they go on a run and win it all, the payout would be significant.

 The Kansas City Chiefs are the Super Bowl favorites at +500, with the Tampa Bay Buccaneers right behind them at +650.
 The Buffalo Bills and Los Angeles Rams round out the top few spots as they are both tied with +1,300 odds.
 As you go down the list, the Cardinals are tied for the 17th-best odds to win the Super Bowl with +4,000.
 The bigger the number, the bigger the long shot they are and the bigger the payout would be if they can find a way to do it.